bjornbytes/lovr-docs/guides/Callbacks_and_Modules.md

 The graphics module is the most exciting module, and is also the largest.
 Most functions in `lovr.graphics` should be used in `lovr.draw`, since that's where rendering happens.

+`lovr.draw` receives a `Pass` object as an argument, which holds a list of rendering instructions.
+At the end of `lovr.draw`, everything drawn by the Pass will get sent to the display.

-`lovr.graphics` has a set of handy **graphics primitives** for rendering basic shapes and text.
+`Pass` has a set of handy **graphics primitives** for rendering basic shapes and text.
 These can be used to quickly prototype a scene without needing to create or load assets.

 There are lots of different rendering-related objects that can be created using `lovr.graphics`, such as `Model`, `Texture`, `Font`, `Shader`, and more.
 Every function to create a new